 If you can hold off on going for your winter break until after Christmas, you may be able to take advantage of huge discounts.
 The January sales are the ideal time to book up a holiday for later in the winter.
 This is perfect if you need something to look forward to in the dark cold months after the cheer of Christmas has faded!

-Don’t be put off of travelling with a large group of friends and family, you’re more likely to get a group discount if you do.
-If you’re not offered a discount, don’t be afraid to ask.
-You could save a considerable amount of money on the cost of your accommodation, transfers or meals by simply requesting a discount or deal.
+Don’t be put off of travelling with a group of friends and family, you’re more likely to get a group discount if you do.
+Due to the current Covid-19 restrictions on groups and travel, you should follow government guidance and recommendations, to ensure every ones safety.
+If you are not offered a discount, don’t be afraid to ask.
+You could save a considerable amount of money on the cost of your accommodation, transfers, or meals by simply requesting a discount or deal.

 Whether you’re choosing an all-inclusive package or simply booking your accommodation, be sure to visit the website to book directly.
 Using a travel agent or tour operator might seem more convenient but most holiday resorts will offer their own package deals for better value.
 Using a travel agent will simply add additional expense to your holiday, although their websites can be useful for comparing prices and finding suitable resorts.